 What fun!
-Grandma and her sister Ruth were doing to have a Halloween party.
+Grandma and her sister Ruth were going to have a Halloween party.

 The October, 1913 issue of both Ladies Home Journal and McCall’s Magazine included directions for Halloween parties.
 As Grandma and Ruth prepare for their party over the next few days, I’ll share what the magazines said.

 Today, I’m sharing the instructions for making invitations.
 The direction in Ladies Home Journal are above.
 Here are the directions in McCalls:

 Buy a ten-cent package of black-witch silhouettes, or cut them out yourself, and paste it in the lower corner of the invitation.
 Across the top write the following: